kemicky/GADs-Angular-Project_Solution_tutorial/README.md

+## Solution on the Build An Album Store Product Page With Angular Project.

+This is a solution on how to solve node's deprecated issues and inability to install npm on the lastest macOS Monterey(Intel Chip)

 # Build An Album Store Product Page With Angular

 This repo contains the code for the Pluralsight Project "Build An Album Store Product Page With Angular," located here: https://app.pluralsight.com/projects/build-an-album-store-product-page-with-angular/